projen/projen/README.md

 ## Project Types

 Projen is all about **project types**.
 Project types are represented as **well-typed TypeScript classes**.
-The project definition file (`.projenrc.js`) is a simple JavaScript program which instantiates of one of the project type classes and calls `proj.synth()` on it.
+The project definition file (`.projenrc.js`) is a simple JavaScript program which instantiates one of the project type classes and calls `proj.synth()` on it.

 Supported project types (create with `npx projen new TYPE`):